lpacher/phd/labs/lab0/README.md

 <http://personalpages.to.infn.it/~pacher/didattica/dottorato/FPGA/software/git4windows.zip>

-Download and extract the file in some meaningful place on you machine and then update the search path in the `login.bat` script to include the `git4windows/cmd` directory in the `PATH` environment variable :
+Download and extract the file in some meaningful place on your machine and then update the search path in the `login.bat` script to include the `git4windows/cmd` directory in the `PATH` environment variable :